adaptive-learning/flocs/README.md

         $ git checkout -b name_of_the_feature

-5. Write unit test for the implemented feature (and possibly integration tests as well).
+5. Write unit tests for the implemented feature (and possibly integration tests as well).
   Check that the tests don't pass.

       $ make test

 6. Develop the feature.
 Enjoy it, experience the state of flow :-)